The Best Business Budgeting Software

 OneStream is a good choice for corporate finance because of its features that support extended Planning and Analysis (xP&A) across multiple departments like sales, marketing, and supply chain.
 The software offers a unified platform for data-driven insights, allowing continuous planning and performance management.
 Features like agile planning and scenarios help corporations adapt to market changes, while its predictive analytics instantly generate budgets and forecasts without requiring technical expertise.

-We also like Onestream’s “extensible dimensionality” tool, which enables granular operational plans to coexist with corporate and line-of-business plans, providing a comprehensive solution for complex corporate financial needs.
-Its “what-if” driver-based planning immediately displays the impact of decisions, enabling faster and more decisive choices.
+I also like Onestream’s “extensible dimensionality” tool, which enables granular operational plans to coexist with corporate and line-of-business plans, providing a comprehensive solution for complex corporate financial needs.
+It’s “what-if” driver-based planning immediately displays the impact of decisions, enabling faster and more decisive choices.
 However, new users may be overwhelmed during the initial setup because of the abundance of features and complex dashboards.

 Datarails - Best for Mid-Sized Companies